CraftAcademy/tripwiz_API/README.md

 Head to the deployed address listed above, or your local host with frontend running, and have a look around.

 ## Updates/Improvement plans
-- Monotization through subscriptions and Stripe payments
+- Monetization through subscriptions and Stripe payments
 - Your trips saved to your account
 - suggestions for most booked destinations
 - hotel and flight booking through amadeus